-3.1 How do you define the areas involved in international trade in goods?
+3.2 How are the areas involved in ITGS defined?

 As stated in IMTS 2010, the aim of international trade statistics is 'to record all goods which add to or subtract from the stock of material resources of a country by entering (imports) or leaving (exports) its economic territory'.
-'Goods' means all movable property including electricity.

 At EU level, the 'economic territory' is the statistical territory of a Member State, which corresponds to its customs territory with one exception - the statistical territory of Germany includes Heligoland but the customs territory does not.
-So the EU ITGS records the flows of goods to and from the statistical territories of the Member States.
+So the EU ITGS record the flows of goods to and from the statistical territories of the Member States.